algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 ## What is an Algorithm Development Kit (ADK)?

 An Algorithm Development Kit is a package that contains all of the necessary components to convert a regular application into one that can be executed and run on Algorithmia.
 To do that, an ADK must be able to communicate with Algorithmia's [langserver](https://github.com/algorithmiaio/langpacks/blob/develop/langpack_guide.md) service.
-To keep things simple, an ADK exposes some optional functions, along with an `apply` function that acts as the explicit entry point into your algorithm.
-Along with those basics, the ADK also exposes the ability to execute your algorithm locally, without `langserver`, which enables better debuggability.
+To simplify development, an ADK exposes some optional functions, along with an `apply` function that acts as the explicit entry point into your algorithm.
+Along with those basics, an ADK also exposes the ability to execute your algorithm locally, without `langserver`, which enables better debuggability.

 ## Algorithm Project Structure